Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Proposed Emulator

 The emulator discussed in the previous section was tested with various QLDPC codes, which are defined as ($n$, $k$, $d$), where $n$ is the number of physical qubits, $k$ is the number of logical qubits, and $d$ is the minimum distance of the code.
-Fig. \ref{fig:FirstEmulatorResults} presents a small sample of eight codes with check node degrees of six and eight, decoded using the scaled min-sum (MS) algorithm quantized to 7 bits, with 3 of those bits for the fractional part.
-The codes examined include hypergraph product codes and lifted product QLDPC codes, as studied in \cite{panteleev2021degenerate} and \cite{raveendran2022soft}, respectively.
+Fig. \ref{fig:FirstEmulatorResults} presents a small sample of eight codes with check node degrees\footnote{The check node degree is the number of messages computed by a check node in a QLDPC code.} of six and eight, decoded using the scaled min-sum (MS) algorithm quantized to 7 bits, with 3 of those bits for the fractional part.
+The codes examined include hypergraph product codes and lifted product QLDPC codes, as studied in \cite{panteleev2021degenerate} and \cite{raveendran2022soft}, respectively \footnote{The code names B1, C2, T1, and T2 are maintained from references \cite{panteleev2021degenerate,raveendran2022soft} to help readers identify the corresponding construction methods in the original works.}.
 Specifically, the hypergraph product codes with check node degree six are B1 (882, 24, $\leq$ 24) and C2 (1922, 50, 16).
 The lifted product codes with check node degree eight include (442, 68, $\leq$ 10), (544, 80, $\leq$ 12), (714, 100, $\leq$ 16), and (1020, 136, $\leq$ 20).
-Additionally, two codes from the T family \cite{du2022stabilizer}, T1 (126, 12, < 11) and T2 (254, 14, $<$ 17), are also analyzed.
+Additionally, two codes from \cite{du2022stabilizer}, T1 (126, 12, < 11) and T2 (254, 14, $<$ 17), are also analyzed.

-The emulator was implemented on an AMD Virtex UltraScale+ FPGA VCU118 \cite{amd_vcu118}.
+The emulator was implemented on an AMD Virtex UltraScale+ FPGA VCU118 \cite{amd_vcu118}, but it is worth noting that it can be ported to any FPGA with sufficient logic resources.
 The evaluated architecture for BP utilized a fully parallel MS algorithm with a flooded scheduling approach from \cite{valls2021syndrome}.
-The maximum frequency for the decoders was set at 150 MHz, with two clock cycles required per iteration, equating to 13.4 ns per iteration.
-The number of noise generators was consistently set to $NG=40$ across all experiments, resulting in a noise generation latency ranging from 4 clock cycles for the shortest code to 26 clock cycles for the largest one.
-In these experiments, the thresholds of the noise generators were configured to emulate phenomenological noise.
+The maximum frequency for the decoders was set at 150 MHz, with two clock cycles required per iteration, equating to 13.3 ns per iteration.
+The number of noise generators was consistently set to $NG=40$ across all experiments, resulting in a noise generation latency ranging from 4 clock cycles for the shortest code (T1, $\left \lceil \frac{126}{40} \right \rceil =4$) to 49 clock cycles for the largest one (C2, $\left \lceil \frac{1922}{40} \right \rceil =49$).
+In these experiments, the thresholds of the noise generators were configured to emulate a code-capacity model.